seeq12/angular-editable-text/README.md

 ```

 **Async request example:**
-The on-change function can also return a promise, specially helpful for async calls.
+The on-change function can also return a promise.
+If the gg-on-change handler returns a promise, the resolved value
+will be used to update the model.
+If the promise is rejected, the model is reverted to its original value.
+If the
+resolved value is `undefined`, then the model is not updated (see above).

 HTML:
 ```